Ocean Pollution – 6 Things That Make It Worse

 5. Ocean Mining

 Mining under the ocean for silver, gold, copper, cobalt, etc. is another source of ocean pollution.
-Mines, where ores are drilled thousands of meters down, dispose of their wastes in the ocean, creating disastrous impacts in the marine life on the seabed.
+Mines, where ores are drilled thousands of meters down, dispose of their wastes in the ocean, creating disastrous impacts on the marine life on the seabed.

-Researchers, with limited scientific evidence, suggest that such activities help increase the toxicity, which will eventually put the ecosystem in the area under threat.
+Researchers, with limited scientific evidence, suggest that such activities increase the toxicity, which will eventually put the ecosystem in the area under threat.

 6. Noise Pollution